 Brack~ish: (of water) the space between and surrounding a nonbinary gender experience

-Entitled Brack~ish, this series of images, cyanotypes, collage, and lumen prints explore the connection between gender and the natural world through a verbo-visual metaphor of brackish water and the bay.
+This series of photographs, cyanotypes, collages, and poetry explores the relationship between gender and the natural world through the verbo-visual metaphor of brackish water and the bay.

 Next